The Complete Guide to Wedding Stationery: What to Order and When

 Menus can be a great way to add some color and design to your table.
 They pull together those final details and really help your tables look put together.
 They'll also let your guests know what they will be eating beyond "chicken, beef or vegetarian".

-When to plan: - 4-6 weeks before.
+When to plan and order: 4-6 weeks before.
 Make sure your stationer has your project on their radar so they can get appropriate supplies.
 I like to work on menus as soon as the menu is set and then go to print about 2 weeks before once we know for sure how many guests are coming.

 SHOP MENUS